 Diet and Breast Health

 Consume a diet of whole foods which are foods that are eaten in their original form.
-Eat at least seven to ten servings daily of vegetables and fruits everyday.
+Eat 15-20 servings of vegetables and fruits everyday.
 The superstars for breast cancer protection include: all cruciferous vegetables (broccoli, cabbage, Brussels sprouts, cauliflower); dark leafy greens (collards, kale, spinach); carrots, onions, garlic, and tomatoes.
 Secondly, eat those vegetables raw or lightly steamed as some of the phyto-chemicals believed to offer protection against breast cancer are destroyed by heat.
-The superstar fruits include: citrus, berries and cherries.
+The superstar fruits include: citrus, berries, pomegranates, cranberries, and cherries.
+Juicing the vegetables and making smoothies with the fruits are both excellent ways to increase your daily serving.

 Learn about acid/alkaline balance- pH refers to “potential of hydrogen” and is a measurement of whether your body is in an acidic, balanced, or alkaline state.
 The pH scale runs from 1-14, with 7 being in the middle (or neutral).
 Anything lower than 7 would be within the acidic range, anything above 7 is within the alkaline range.
 People with a balanced pH are able to resist sickness and disease because their body is naturally able to fight it off.
 While people who are overly acidic or overly alkaline are more prone to sickness and diseases.
 Acidic cells create an acidic body, and an acidic body is a precursor for disease.
 Some signs of excess acidity will include fatigue with general aches and pains.
 Acidosis is especially problematic because it interferes with normal cell function.
 An example of this is in the production of white blood cells which are essential for a strong immune system.
 Poor quality white blood cells are produced in acidic environments, making it easy for infections and diseases to take hold.
 Alkaline foods consist of fruits and vegetables, while acidic foods are meats, dairy, grains, sugar, processed foods.
 Read more about acid/alkaline